Participating in spiritual activities like drumming help our clients to connect with each other, build self esteem, and most importantly: have fun.

 A very interesting article called Drumming Out Drugs was recently published in the American Journal of Public Health.
 This article chronicled one man’s (Michael Winkelman) experience and study observing and participating in drum circles in recovery.

 Michael’s research bears out that drumming enhances relaxation and causes pleasurable experiences.
-Drumming also reduces isolation, alienation, self obsession, and selfishness.
+Drumming also reduces isolation, alienation, self-obsession, and selfishness.
 Drumming also assists with the processing of traumatic events.
-There are also numerous positive effects on brain activity that Winkelman writes about that use some pretty scientific terminology like “theta wave production, brain waive synchronization, and enhanced awareness of pre-conscious dynamics.”
+There are also numerous positive effects on brain activity that Winkelman writes about that use some pretty scientific terminology like “theta wave production, brain wave synchronization, and enhanced awareness of pre-conscious dynamics.”